ktsjcc/ktsjcc/README.md

 - 👋 Hi, I’m @ktsjcc
-- 👀 I’m interested in Python and Spring framework
+- 👀 I’m interested in Python and Spring frameworks
-- 🌱 I’m currently learning Hadoop
+- 🌱 I’m currently learning Vue.js

 <!---
 ktsjcc/ktsjcc is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.